-How to build a raised garden bed to grow your own food this summer!
-Check out my step-by-step tutorial showing you how to build a frugal raised garden bed to save money on food + eat healthier!
-It’s super easy to build, and simple enough for any living situation – whether you rent or own your home!
+Read how to build a raised garden bed to grow your own food this summer!
+Check out my step-by-step tutorial showing you how to build a frugal raised garden bed to save money on food and eat healthier!
+It’s super easy to build and simple enough for any living situation – whether you rent or own your home!

 - Lumber, preferably free.
-Look in dumpsters, discard piles at construction sites, trash piles on the side of the road, old pallets or online.
+Look in dumpsters, discard piles at construction sites, trash piles on the side of the road, old wood pallets, old fence boards, or online.

 - Freecycle and your local city’s Facebook group.